 At times it may be necessary for your cat to be hospitalised overnight at East of England Veterinary Specialists.
-Below outlines what care will be involved during your cats stay within the hospital.
+Below we outline the care your cat will receive during their stay in the hospital.

 All hospitalised patients have: